What Are Vitamins and Supplements?

 - Will I need to stop taking it if I have to have surgery?

-And not all forms of a nutrient are the same.
-For example, vitamin D supplements come as either vitamin D2 or vitamin D3.
+Not all forms of a nutrient are the same.
+For example, vitamin D supplements can be either vitamin D2 or vitamin D3.
 Also, there are several types of vitamin E. When in doubt, talk with your doctor about which supplement suits your needs.

 The bottom line: Do your research and be careful when you’re shopping for new products.
 Other ways to stay safe:

-- If you eat a balanced diet rich in whole grains, fruits, and vegetables, you likely do not need to take a multivitamin.
+- If you eat a balanced diet rich in whole grains, fruits, and vegetables, you likely don't need to take a multivitamin.
 Talk to your doctor to see if you need any specific vitamins if you have a restricted diet.

 Who Should Avoid Supplements and Vitamins?

-- Pregnant or breastfeeding women, because some supplements can be dangerous to the baby.
-A daily prenatal vitamin has the right types and amounts of nutrients for these women.
+- Those who are pregnant or breastfeeding.
+Some supplements can be dangerous to the fetus.
+A daily prenatal vitamin has the right types and amounts of nutrients for pregnancy and nursing.

-- People who are going to have surgery, because some products may lead to bleeding and other dangerous complications.
+- Those who are going to have surgery, because some products may lead to bleeding and other dangerous complications.

-- People who’ve had cancer or are getting treated for it.
+- Those who’ve had cancer or are getting treated for it.
 Some supplements could help cancer cells grow or make treatments for the disease less effective.

 When you’re ready to purchase supplements, keep these tips in mind:

-- If a product claims it will “cure” a disease, is “all-natural,” or has a “money-back guarantee,” be on guard.
+- If a product claims it will “cure” a disease, is “all-natural,” or has a “money-back guarantee,” be careful.
 Any supplement that sounds too good to be true likely is.

 - Choose brands labeled with the NSF International, US Pharmacopeia, Underwriters Laboratory, or Consumer Lab seal.
 These verify that the product actually contains the ingredients that the label says it does, and that the product doesn’t have any potentially harmful ingredients.

-- Be wary of supplements made outside the United States.
-Many aren’t regulated, and some may have toxic ingredients.
+- Be wary of supplements made outside the U.S., as many aren’t regulated, and some may have toxic ingredients.

 Supplements don’t last forever, and they need a little care to keep them working well.
 After you buy them: